-At Sawmill we are growing a large variety of both familiar and exotic organic medicinal and culinary herbs.
-We offer ongoing opportunities for community involvement and education on community herbalism and whole health including workshops, plant walks, farm work-days and an herbal newsletter.
+At Sawmill we grow a large variety of both familiar and less familiar organic medicinal and culinary herbs.
+We offer ongoing opportunities for community involvement and education on community herbalism and whole health including workshops, plant walks and an herbal newsletter.
 Through these offerings we welcome members of the community to become as engaged as they like with their herbs and share.
 Our CSA is perfect for those with a range of experience and interests, including:

 - those wanting to build up their home herbal apothecary or culinary pantry

 - herbalists and herbalism students who want access to fresh ingredients for drying and medicine making endeavors